4NCL: History

 The league was founded in 1993 by Chris Dunworth, who served as the League's Managing Director for the first decade of its existence.

-4NCL's inaugural weekend took place on October 2 and 3, 1993 at the Barbican Centre in London.
+4NCL's inaugural weekend took place on 2 and 3 October 1993 at the Barbican Centre in London.
 This was held at the same time as the World Chess Championship 1993 match between Kasparov and Short at the Savoy Theatre, about 2 miles away.